 During this period the people in the field were establishing the history of fortitude and courage in the face of hardship and danger that you all know, and in which many of you shared.
-Not just the everpresent danger but the hardship; not eating for extended periods, riding a mule (a razor backed mean old mule I understand too), trudgi 15 miles a day along highways to get to the people, going into new and dangerous areas and sleeping in cars parked in alleys, this kind of harship is what I mean.
+Not just the everpresent danger but the hardship; not eating for extended periods, riding a mule (a razor backed mean old mule I understand too), trudging the same of the people, going into new and dangerous areas and sleeping in cars parked in alleys, this kind of harship is what I mean.

 Back in the office there were difficulties too.
-It was during this period that I developed an ulcer, and experienced the lowest levels of depression and real dispair at our chances of survival that I have ever had.
+It was during this period that # developed an ulcer, and experienced the lowest levels of depression and real dispair at our chances of survival that I have ever had.